liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. mortgage and pension
 1. I think you’re confusing me for someone else
 1. I’m amazed you’ve got this far
-1. money has been a bit tight lately
-1. I'm a little tight on cash recently
 1. we want to wrap our warm arms around every family that is touched by this tragedy
 1. the wounded are critically injured
 1. secretary